PatMulligan/nostr-customer-support/README.md

 3. Chat history is preserved and loaded from connected relays
 4. Support staff can monitor and respond to messages using their Nostr client

+> ⚠️ **Security Warning**: When logging in with a Nostr private key, please use only throwaway keys or keys you are comfortable potentially being exposed.
+Web browsers can be vulnerable to various security risks, so it's best practice to never input valuable private keys into web applications.
+Consider generating a new key specifically for customer support interactions.

 ## Technology Stack

 - Vue 3 with Composition API